Liscuri/getgrass_bot_community/README.md

 python ui.py
 ```

 # How to configure 🛠️

 ## Proxies 🌐
 If you want to use proxies you can either open the `proxy.py` file and input your proxies in the array on line `71` in the `main()` function.

-The proxies should be inputed like this;
+The proxies should be input like this;
 ```json
 socks5_proxy_list = [
         'socks5://user:pwd@ip:port',